Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - Refill clip to max size
 			// - Refill magazine to max size
 			// - Extra clip and magazine size
+			// - Receive one of the special ammo (incendiary or explosive).
 			// 32: Item reward
 			// 64: God mode reward (temporary)
 			// - Automatically kill all special infected attackers.